Gybsom/segura-tech-assessment/docs/remote-backup-fields.md

 # Remote Backup Configuration Fields

-This document provides a reference for the settings available on the [**Remote Backup configuration page**](/docs/how-to-configure-remote-backup.md) that are used when setting up a CIFS/NFS backup target.
+This document provides a reference for the settings available on the [**remote backup configuration page**](/docs/how-to-configure-remote-backup.md) that are used when setting up a CIFS/NFS backup target.

 ### General Settings